-Accounting Clerk Assistant - AZ71 Technical Certificate of Credit
+Accounting Clerk Assistant, TCC (AZ71) Technical Certificate of Credit

-Accounting clerk assistants assist the accounting operations in processing accounts payable, accounts receivable, account reconciliation, and other accounting processes.
-They provide general accounting support and data entry.
-They have strong interpersonal and communication skills.
+Purpose: The Accounting Clerk Assistant program prepares individuals to assist in daily accounting operations in processing accounts payable, accounts receivable, account reconciliation, and other accounting processes.

 - Submit a completed application and application fee